Definitions and exceptions

 Declaring multiple definitions as one exception to a single definition

-if we want to expand that behavior with two more exceptional definitions that
+if you want to expand that behavior with two more exceptional definitions that

 either positive, negative or 0.
 So, these three exceptional definitions behave